More Beautiful Trims from a top Japanese manufacturer.

 Although some bodices have a very low back for these roles it usually means a very small dancer.

 There are no hard and fast rules and sometimes you need to change according to what you are faced with at that time, the best way that works.

 Samples currently taking a few days.
-Please allow plenty of time for orders as I am away on and off over Summer, Thank you Dismiss
+Thank you Dismiss